mobxjs/mobx/docs/intro/concepts.md

 ## Principles

-Mobservable supports an uni-directional data flow where _actions_ changes the _state_, which in turn updates all affected _views_.
+MobX supports an uni-directional data flow where _actions_ changes the _state_, which in turn updates all affected _views_.

 ![Action, State, View](../images/action-state-view.png)